 A company with a low operating ratio is generally considered more efficient than one with a high ratio.
 This is because a lower ratio indicates that a company is able to generate a higher level of revenue from its assets.

-You might enjoy: Which Company Has the Least Efficient Sg&a Sales Ratio?
+See what others are reading: Which Company Has the Least Efficient Sg&a Sales Ratio?

 The operating ratio is often expressed as a percentage, which can make it easier to compare the efficiency of different companies.
 For example, a company with an operating ratio of 70% has 70% of its revenue going towards operating expenses.